If you are a Metal Detectorist

-- No metal detecting on any Council owned land or property without prior agreement with the Archaeology Service (including foreshore in council ownership).
+- No metal detecting on any council owned land or property without prior agreement with the Archaeology Service (including foreshore in council ownership).

 - no metal detecting on or within 20m of any Scheduled Monument, under current legislation this is a criminal offence with an associated fine of up to £50,000 and/or a jail sentence

 For more details on known sites that are present in an area which you plan to detect, which should be avoided, please use the Sites and Monuments Record to search for information.

 Any finds made should be reported to a museum, or ourselves (using our online form where possible), with a note of the grid reference as to where they were found (a 6-figure or more national grid reference is preferable), as well as to the Treasure Trove Unit.